mokagio/mokacoding/metallo/src/posts/2018-10-23-where-to-start-to-become-more-productive.md

 Becoming aware of your habits, then promoting the good ones and replacing the bad ones will lay the foundation allowing you to be more effectively.

-[The Power of Habits](https://amzn.to/2CYh19E) by Charles Duhigg is an engaging introduction to what habits are and how they affect us.
-James Clear's latest book [Atomic Habits](https://amzn.to/2R8NGfZ) has a practical framework to build good habits and break bad ones. _Disclaimer, I haven't received my paperback copy yet.
-Unlike all the other books in this post -which I've read sometimes more than once- I'm recommending it because of the reviewes I've seen from people I trust and the excellent track record James has on the topic of habits formation._
+[The Power of Habits](https://geni.us/uVLcHP) by Charles Duhigg is an engaging introduction to what habits are and how they affect us.
+James Clear's latest book [Atomic Habits](https://geni.us/SAAVEdT) has a practical framework to build good habits and break bad ones.
+Atomic Habits has been the best book I read in 2018, I wholeheartedly recommend it.

 ---